CreunaFI/unique-media-file-folders/README.md

 # Unique Media File Folders

 Change the default WordPress upload folder structure to a randomly generated one.
-Each image and its thumbnails will be given its own folder with a randomly generated name.
+Each image and its thumbnails will be given an unique folder with a randomly generated name.

 ## Why?